bmnw/ReactNativeGIPHYProject/README.md

-# React Native GIPHY Project
+# Cat GIFs Galore

 ## Description
 _Duration: 4.5 hours_

-See a random cat gif whenever you like when you click the 'Click Here!' button.
+See a random cat GIF whenever you like when you click the 'Click Here!' button.

 Built using Expo Go on an iOS device.